wq/wq.app/packages/router/README.md

 [@wq/router]

 **@wq/router** is a [wq.app] module that captures URL changes and "responds" with locally-rendered HTML pages.  @wq/router is primarily used with [@wq/app], a higher-level module that automatically registers the appropriate routes via the [wq configuration object].
-If you have a route that does not match @wq/app's conventions, you use the direct route registration APIs described at the bottom.
+If you have a route that does not match @wq/app's conventions, you can use the direct route registration APIs described at the bottom.

 As of wq.app 1.2, @wq/router is based on [Redux-First Router] and leverages similar concepts.